MONDAY: Scalable Video-to-Dataset Generation for Cross-Platform Mobile Agents

 dataset_dict = load_dataset("runamu/MONDAY")

-For detailed information about the dataset fields, visit the dataset card on our Hugging Face data page.
+For detailed information about the dataset fields, visit the dataset card on Hugging Face.

 Citation